 On the first full day of camp, every camper must do the swim test.
 If they pass the swim test, they will receive a green band notifying the lifeguards that they can indeed swim on their own.
 If they do not pass the swim test, they will not receive a wrist band and must wear a life jacket at all times.

-Our low ropes course is a great place for the cabin to become a unit and to work together through the different challenges.
-Each of our summer staffers will go through and learn each of the different elements in our low ropes course.
+Our low ropes course is a great place for the cabin to become a unit and to work together.
+Each of our summer staffers will learn the different elements in our low ropes course.
 There are 15 different low ropes course elements.